EREWASH SMALL GRANT SCHEME

 The 'Vulnerability Fund' has been set up by Derbyshire's Police and Crime Commissioner Hardyal Dhindsa.
 The focus of the PCC's Vulnerability Fund is on policing and crime, community safety and helping to create safer and stronger communities.

-Micro-grants up to £1,000 are available for Erewash community groups and organisations, charities and not-for-profit organisations.
-Applications can be made up until 1 March 2021.
+Micro-grants up to £1,000 are available for Erewash community groups and organisations, charities, not-for-profit organisations and Parish Councils.

 Applications should consider alignment to the Police and Crime Commissioner plan priorities and broader Erewash community safety objectives.